web3privacy/s26ber/README.md

 # s26ber

-Public repository of the code for the 2026 Web3Privacy Now Neo-Cypherpunk Summit held in Berlin -  built with simple web-standard HTML and CSS
+Public repository of the code for the 2026 Web3Privacy Now Neo-Cypherpunk Summit in Berlin -  built with simple web-standard HTML and CSS

 ## CONTENTS